 Employees who use repeat passwords for their business and personal accounts are a major threat to remote working cyber security.
 If you’d like to enhance your company’s remote work security, you need to put bans on using repeat passwords and personal information for account logins.

 You should also come up with a clause in your company’s password policy that discourages employees from writing down passwords.
-If some of your employees have a hard time remembering their passwords, they should be guided by the cyber security workforce on how to use a secure password-storing program
+If some of your employees have a hard time remembering their passwords, they should be guided by the cyber security workforce on how to use a secure password-storing program.

 Do you need customized high-end office products and solutions for your company that will help you enhance remote working security?
 Contact us today at Frontier Business Products and let us take care of all your cyber security needs.